from __future__ import annotations

 # Print dependency tree before extraction

-logger.info(f"Loading dependencies for {self.var_name}:")
+logger.info(f"Loading dependencies for '{self.var_name}':")

-utils.log_collection(logger=logger, collection=self.requires)
+utils.log_collection(logger=logger, collection=self.requirements)

-if var_name in cohort.constant_vars:
+if save_as in cohort.constant_vars:

 warnings.warn(